 In one of the most notorious incidents of the Great Depression, around 2000 of the unemployed staged a march from Port Adelaide to the city.
 The marchers were protesting at the removal of beef from their relief rations.
 The march descended into a riot, now known as the Beef Riot, with many marchers and police hospitalised.
 More

 Smith’s Chips (then called Smith’s Crisps) were first sold in the UK by Mr. Frank Smith.
-The potato chips he and an associate, George Ensor, launched in Australia was made in gas-fired cooking pots, and packed by hand.
+The potato chips he and an associate, George Ensor, launched in Australia were made in gas-fired cooking pots, and packed by hand.
 The early product was sold in threepenny packets with a “twist of salt” sachet.
 More

 Jaffas, with their chocolate core and orange-flavoured shell, were made by James Stedman-Henderson’s Sweets Ltd of Sydney under the brand Sweetacres.
 The brand was bought by Hoadley who were in turn taken over by Nestlé.
 They were a favourite in cinemas, where the sound of spilled Jaffas rattling down the wooden floors became a familiar accompaniment to Saturday matinees.
 More

 Freddo Frog was introduced by MacRobertson’s in 1930.
 The original plan was to launch a mouse-shaped chocolate bar, but a young employee, Harry Melbourne, suggested that a frog may be more likeable.
 The shape of the frog and its packaging have changed over the years,with Freddo Frog assuming a more cartoon-like character.
 The foil packaging has been replaced with a plastic wrapper.
 Cadbury now owns the brand, selling more than 90 million in Australia each year.
 More